Supported Sets -- A New Foundation For Nominal Sets And Automata: Monadicity of Nominal -Sets

-As a direct application of the monadicity, we can characterize orbit-finite nominal sets, resp.~finitely presentable objects in $\Nom(M)$ using a general result about algebraic categories~\cite[Thm.~3.7]{amsw19b}: \begin{example} A nominal set $X$ is orbit-finite iff it can be described by a finite supported set $G$ of \emph{generators} and a finite subset
+\end{enumerate} \end{example} As a direct application of the monadicity, we can characterize orbit-finite nominal sets and finitely presentable objects in $\Nom(M)$ using a general result about algebraic categories~\cite[Thm.~3.7]{amsw19b}: \begin{example} A nominal $M$-set $X$ is finitely presentable iff it can be described by a finite supported set $G$ of \emph{generators} and a finite subset \( E\subseteq (\Monad G) \times (\Monad G) \) of \emph{equations}.
+This characterization means that given such finite $G$ and $E$, we obtain projection maps